Eugenie L. Birch: Appointments

-Birch has served as the President for the International Planning History Society and is a member of the editorial boards of the Journal of the American Planning Association, Journal of Planning History, and Planning Perspectives.
+Birch has served as the president for the International Planning History Society and is a member of the editorial boards of the Journal of the American Planning Association, Journal of Planning History, and Planning Perspectives.
 Birch is the co-editor, with Susan Wachter, of the Social Science Research Network Urban Research eJournal.
 She served as chair of the Planning Accreditation Board from 2004-2006.
-She has also been President of the Association of Collegiate Schools of Planning and the President of the Society of American City and Regional Planning History.
+She has also been president of the Association of Collegiate Schools of Planning and the president of the Society of American City and Regional Planning History.
 In 2000, Birch was elected to the College of Fellows of the American Institute of Certified Planners and made a member (honorary) of the Royal Town Planning Institute.

-Birch has held past teaching appointments at Rutgers University, SUNY Purchase, CUNY Graduate Center, and Hunter College, and was a Visiting Professor at the University of Witwatersrand and Yale University.
+Birch has held past teaching appointments at Rutgers University, SUNY Purchase, CUNY Graduate Center, and Hunter College, and was a visiting professor at the University of Witwatersrand and Yale University.

-Birch's civic commitments include serving as chair, Board of Directors, Municipal Art Society of New York.
+Birch's civic commitments include serving as chair, board of directors, Municipal Art Society of New York.
 She is chair, UN-HABITAT's World Urban Campaign. and the president, General Assembly of Partners (GAP), a civic engagement platform engaged in the preparations for the UN Conference on Housing and Sustainable Urban Development.
 In the early 1990s she was a member of the City Planning Commission, New York City and in 2002, she served on the jury to select the designers for the World Trade Center site.

-Education & awards
+Education and awards

-Birch received a bachelor's degree in History cum laude from Bryn Mawr College and a Master's and Ph.D. in Urban Planning from Columbia University.
+Birch received a bachelor's degree in history cum laude from Bryn Mawr College and a Master's and Ph.D. in Urban Planning from Columbia University.
 She held a Fulbright Fellowship to Ecuador.
 She is a recipient of the Journalism Prize of the American Planning Association (1994), the Margarita McCoy Award for Outstanding Contribution to Furthering Women in the Planning Academy (1994), the Jay Chatterjee Award for Distinguished Service (2006), the Planning Distinguished Educator Award (2009), the Lawrence Gerckens Award for Excellence in Planning History (2009), and the American Planning Association's President Award (2013).